-Before boarding an Asia cruise from Yokohama, Japan, you might want to arrive a day or two early to see Tokyo, which is just a 30-minute train ride away, and spend a day sightseeing.
-In Tokyo, don’t miss skyline views from the top of the famous Tokyo Tower, modeled after the Eiffel Tower and painted orange among a sea of silver skyscrapers.
-Then tour the oldest Buddhist temple in Tokyo, Sensō-ji, which contains a sprawling market of souvenirs and goods for tourists.
-The whole family will love Tokyo Disneyland, the first Disney property built outside of the United States, where you can ride exhilarating rides and meet your favorite characters.
+Tokyo is a revelation for travelers heading on an Asia cruise from Japan.
+Before boarding in nearby Yokohama, take a day or two to enjoy this dynamic international hub.
+Don’t miss skyline views from the top of the famous Tokyo Tower, modeled after the Eiffel Tower and painted orange among a sea of silver skyscrapers.
+Tour the oldest Buddhist temple in Tokyo, Sensō-ji, which contains a sprawling market of souvenirs.
+The whole family will love Tokyo Disneyland, the first Disney property built outside of the United States.

 No trip to Tokyo is complete without a trip to the top of Tokyo Sky Tree, which is now the tallest building in Japan.
 You’ll get a 360-degree view of Tokyo from the observation deck, plus there are restaurants and an aquarium in “Sky Tree Town” for you to enjoy an entire afternoon of exploring.
 Stay for sunset to watch the city come alive with lights.

 If you’re traveling from Tokyo on the way to board a Yokohama cruise, there’s a train from Tokyo Station to Yokohama that only takes 30 to 40 minutes.
-At the Yokohama cruise terminal, there’s also a subway station called Nihon-Odori that can transport you to many places.
+At the Yokohama cruise terminal, there’s also a subway station called Nihon-Odori with links to various places.
 In Yokohama, many tourist destinations are just a short walk away from one another.
 Of course, taxis are popular in both Tokyo and Yokohama as a primary method to get around the city.

-Tipping is, in general, a no-no while in Japan.
-It’s not widely accepted at hotels or restaurants, and you don’t have to worry about tipping your cab driver either.
+Tipping is uncommon in Japan.
+It’s not widely accepted at hotels or restaurants, and cab drivers do not expect a gratuity.
 If you have a particularly exceptional guide on a tour or excursion, you can ask before tipping to ensure maximum politeness.
 Be sure to carry a bit of cash with you in Japan.
 You’ll find US dollars aren’t accepted in most parts of Japan.
 Though credit cards have gained popularity, it’s good to have enough yen to cover a minor expense like a cab ride or train ticket.